smolquants/papr-review-2023-02/review/oracle-manipulation.md

 where $p_l$ is the lowest price at which LPs are currently providing liquidity on the V3 pool, as long as $P_{liq}$ from papr is within the price range supported by Uni V3 (i.e. above the min tick).
 As once $p_l$ is passed, the pool moves to the [tick range min](https://github.com/Uniswap/v3-core/blob/main/contracts/UniswapV3Pool.sol#L656).
-LPs for the PAPR pool should consider replicating the robustness (to manipulation) of V2 by providing liquidity over the full tick range, which forces the capital requirements for manipulating the pool to the min tick range to be infinite.
+LPs for the PAPR pool should consider replicating the robustness (to manipulation) of V2 by providing liquidity over the full tick range, which forces the capital requirements for manipulating the pool to a price of zero to be infinite.

 ### Some Numbers